tmsteve/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)

-On average across all the days in the dataset, the 5-minute interval contains the maximum number of steps?
+On average across all the days in the dataset, which 5-minute interval contains the maximum number of steps?

 ```r